zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    the ServerKeyExchange message as defined in :rfc:`4492` and :rfc:`5246`.

-   :c: The connection.
+   :param c: The connection.

-   :signature_and_hashalgorithm: signature and hash algorithm used for the
+   :param signature_and_hashalgorithm: signature and hash algorithm used for the
                                 digitally_signed struct.
 This field is only present starting with TLSv1.2 and DTLSv1.2.
 Earlier versions used a hardcoded hash algorithm.
 For protocol versions